IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/git_support.rst

     Branch names can't contain spaces, and have some other minor limitations - BlenderBIM will not allow you to create invalid branch names.

-To create a branch simply switch to any earlier revision, ie. not the current HEAD at the top of the revision list, and start editing the project.
-When you save and commit, BlenderBIM will insist that you either discard your changes or it will force you to create a new branch.
+To create a new branch from the current HEAD (ie. the top of the revision list) enter a branch name when committing.
+Leaving this field empty just adds a normal commit without creating a branch, however committing a change to an earlier revision necessarily implies a new branch, so BlenderBIM will insist that you give it a name.

 Each branch can now be navigated separately in the revision list, to switch between branches, and to any previous revision in any branch, select the